packetjanitor/JNPRFastFabricDeployment/README.md

 # JNPR Fast Fabric Deployment
 My bosses boss was super excited about some additions to an existing technology that ended up getting delayed.
 So, there I am: A guy with a gear and time over the holidays since my wife was working.

-I orignally built this lab in python with DAY ONE:JUNOS PyEZCOOKBOOK as guidance but it was complicated and exhausting and I didn't know how I would ever hand it off.
+I orignally built this lab in python with DAY ONE:JUNOS PyEZ COOKBOOK as guidance but it was complicated and exhausting and I didn't know how I would ever hand it off.
 The reason you do something like this is so you can give it away.

 I decided to build it with Ansible to resolve two questions.
 One...
 How hard is it to automate a basic fabric from Juniper?
 Two...
 What the implications are of running different protocols in the underlay?